 The estimation is based on a set of musical performances, each characterized by a different expressive intention.
 Such recordings are made by asking a professional musician to perform the same musical piece, each time being inspired by a different expressive intention (see in Sec.
-3.9.5 for details).
+7.7.4 for details).
 Moreover, a neutral version of the same piece is recorded.
 Recordings are first judged by a group of listeners, who assign different scores to the performances with respect to a scoring table in which the selectable intentions are reported for more details).
 Results are then processed by a factor analysis.
 In our case, this analysis allowed to recognize two principal axes explaining at least the 75% of the total variance.
 The choice of only two principal factors, instead than three or four, is not mandatory.
 However, this choice results in a good compromise between the completeness of the model and the compactness of the parameter control space (PPS).
 The visual interface, being the two-dimensional control space, is effective and easy to realize.
 Every performance can be projected in the PPS by using its factor loading as x and y coordinates.
-Let's call ( $x_e, y_e$ ) the coordinates of the performance e in the PPS.
-Table 3.9 in Section 3.9.5 shows the factor loadings obtained from factor analysis.
+Let's call $(x_e, y_e)$ the coordinates of the performance e in the PPS.
+Table 7.8 in Section 7.7.4 shows the factor loadings obtained from factor analysis.
 These factor loadings are assumed as coordinates of the expressive performances in the PPS.

 An acoustical analysis is then carried out on the expressive performances, in order to measure the deviations' profiles of the P-parameters.
 For each expressive intention, the profiles are used to perform a linear regression with respect to the corresponding profiles evaluated in the neutral performance, in order to obtain $k_e$ and $m_e$ in the model in eq.
-3.13.
+7.13.
 The result is a set of expressive parameters E, for each expressive intention and each of the P-parameters.
-Given $x_e$ , $y_e$ and $k_e$ , $m_e$ estimated as above, for every P-parameter the corresponding coefficients $a{k,i}$ and $a{m,i}$ (i=1,2,3) of equation 3.15 are estimated by multiple linear regression, over expressive intentions.
+Given $x_e$ , $y_e$ and $k_e$ , $m_e$ estimated as above, for every P-parameter the corresponding coefficients $a{k,i}$ and $a{m,i}$ (i = 1, 2, 3) of equation 7.16 are estimated by multiple linear regression, over expressive intentions.

-Up to this point, the schema of Fig. 3.3 has been covered bottom-up, computing the model parameters from a set of sample performances.
+With this procedue the model parameters can be computed from a set of sample performances.
 Therefore, it is possible to change the expressiveness of the neutral performance by selecting an arbitrary point in the PPS, and computing the deviations of the low-level acoustical parameters.
 Let us call $x_p$ and $y_p$ the coordinates of a (possibly time varying) point in the PPS.
 From eq.
-3.15, for every P-parameter, k(x,y) and m(x,y) values are computed.
-Then, using equation 3.14, the profiles of event-layer cues are obtained.
+7.16, for every P-parameter, k(x, y) and m(x, y) values are computed.
+Then, using equation 7.15, the profiles of event-layer cues are obtained.
 These profiles are used for the MIDI synthesis and as input to the post-processing engine acting at levels one and two, according to the description in the next section.

-3.9.5 Results and Applications
+7.7.4 Results and Applications